-A 10% cream of tea tree oil is used effectively to treat athletes foot.
-This cream is just as effective as over the counter athletes foot treatments.
+A 10% cream of tea tree is used effectively to treat athletes’ foot.
+This cream is just as effective as over-the-counter athletes’ foot treatments.

 Tea tree oil can also be used as a natural deodorant due to its antibacterial qualities.
 Since it is the bacteria that combine with sweat and not the sweat itself that causes odor, killing the bacteria that cause odor can prevent the dreaded body odor from sweating.

 The oil can also be used as a natural insect repellent.
 Studies have shown that the oil is just as effective as the DEET used in most commercial insect repellents.
 This makes it an all-natural alternative to smelly commercial insect repellents.

 You can make your own natural mouthwash by adding a drop of the oil to a cup of warm water.
 Swish around the mouth as with any other mouthwash.
 This all-natural mouthwash should not be swallowed though.
 The oil can be toxic if swallowed.